Blog>Cost Guides>Subsidence repair costs

 Do I need planning permission when underpinning my home?

 You should always check with a professional whether or not you need planning permission to make structural changes to your home.
-It is likely you will need to obtain this before underpinning is carried out.
+You will likely need to obtain this before underpinning is carried out.

 Can I prevent subsidence?